lokeshdangii/CMS/README.md

 - Car Engines
 - Cars

-Users can interact with these components through a web-based interface, facilitating operations like viewing, adding, editing, or deleting entries.
-The application also ensures user authentication for enhanced security.
+This application ensures that car-related data can be easily viewed, added, edited, or deleted, with an added layer of security through user authentication.

 ## Technology Stack